mullvad/browser-extension/README.md

   **Optional**

-- `api.mullvad.net` to login to Mullvad Leta (Frequency: on extension start if auto login is enabled in the settings)
+- `api.mullvad.net` when Mullvad Leta auto login is used (Frequency: on extension start and/or when auth cookie expires)

 _External links are marked with this icon_
 ![External Link icon](https://github.com/feathericon/feathericon/blob/master/src/svg/link-external.svg)